On March 17, 2020, when the collective world halted, the lake and club community of Reynolds Lake Oconee didn’t pause for long.

 Grocery sourcing and easy pick-up became an initial priority as local grocery store shelves emptied and members were hesitant to spend much time in potentially crowded public spaces.
 Through the club’s relationship with restaurant supply company Sysco, Reynolds was able to keep members’ pantries and refrigerators stocked.
 Members loved this option so much, it has remained, with more than 34,000 items sold since last spring.
 Hong says this is one of several services the club will continue to offer as a membership benefit moving forward.

-Hong says the success of this effort has propelled the club into looking for additional ways to engage members who don’t live at the club full time but still want to remain connected or benefit from the amenities.
-Streaming fitness classes and the like are in consideration.
+Hong says the success of this effort has propelled the club into looking for additional ways to engage members virtually who don’t live at the club full time but still want to remain connected or benefit from the amenities.

 Hong says a young family he recently spoke to found themselves scrambling last spring when school went from in-person to online while the parents were both working, but the ability to access tennis, pickleball, basketball courts, virtual tennis tips, and virtual fitness classes in the early days of the pandemic gave them, physically, the engagement they needed as a family.